How Long To Leave Fluoride Varnish on Teeth?

 Is fluoride varnish safe?

-Indeed.
-Varnish with fluoride is safe for all ages.
+Yes, varnish with fluoride is safe for all, kids, adults, and even pregnant women.
 Speak with your dentist or physician if you have any questions or concerns about using fluoride varnish.

 How is fluoride varnish applied?